dnmfarrell/perltricks-static/content/article/perl-jam-3-april-2016.md

 Among the heated technical debates, such as vi or emacs, tabs or spaces, or Star Wars or Star Trek (the first answer in each is the right one), the ones that matter, such as the correct value of modulo addition with negative numbers, are overlooked.

-[quote The perldoc documentation for the % operators]
-____
-Binary "%" is the modulo operator, which computes the division remainder of its first argument with respect to its second argument.
+> Binary "%" is the modulo operator, which computes the division remainder of its first argument with respect to its second argument.
 Given integer operands $m and $n : If $n is positive, then $m % $n is $m minus the largest multiple of $n less than or equal to $m.
 If $n is negative, then $m % $n is $m minus the smallest multiple of $n that is not less than $m (that is, the result will be less than or equal to zero).
-____
+>
+> -- <cite>The perldoc documentation for the % operators</cite>

 The modulo operators take two numbers and does something to them.
 For `$m % $n`, you have